nushio3/dothistroma/README.md

   WEIGHT: 120
 ```

-Each `CLOCK:` line in the tracked task is considered as your free time resource.
+Each `CLOCK:` line in the tracked task are record of your time resource.
+The time resource is "consumed" in two ways: in the way you wanted to consume (`deserv`), and in the way you did consume (`used`).
+The total of the two ways of consumption should always match.

 A tracked task _deserves_ for a time resource, if the timespan of the time resource stars no sooner than the scheduled time of the task.
 Each time resource is  splitted proportionally to the weight of the tasks and adds up to in the `deserv` section.

-On the other hand, the time resource is exclusively `used` by the task that owns it.
+On the other hand, the time resource is exclusively `used` by the task that owns it in the `.org` file.

-Untracked tasks doues not deserve nor consume any time resources.
+Untracked tasks doues not deserve nor use any time resources.

+In the ideal state where (`deserv` == `used`) for all tasks, the time resource is used by all the tasks you've been woking on (`SCHEDULED`), in proportion to their `WEIGHT` in long-time average.

 ## Background